ribtoks/code-jamming/_posts/2015-11-25-handling-dragndrop-of-files-in-qt-under-os-x.md

 }
 </code></pre>

-That&#8217;s it.
+That's it.
 Now it works perfectly.